BAJAJ BROKING

 You pay in instalments

-You pay the full amount upfront
+You pay full upfront

 Risk of forfeiture

-Yes, if calls are unpaid
+Yes, if calls go unpaid

 Trading liquidity

-Higher with active demand
+Higher, active demand

 Shareholder rights